batoxl/hello-world/README.md

 Hello everyone!
-my name is batool, and i am studying ict in bahrain polytechnic. and i am so excited to use github!!
+my name is batool, i am studying ict in bahrain polytechnic. and i am so excited to use github!!